 As for social networks, only 50% of industrial companies are present on them, and only 36.9% analyse the data generated by social media.

-Other data revealing the long way to go for most companies in the sector in the field of digital marketing is that only 20.4% have made sales via e-commerce and only 21.8% pay to advertise on the Internet using targeted advertising methods.
+Other data revealing the long way most companies in the sector have to go in the field of digital marketing is that only 20.4% have made sales via e-commerce and only 21.8% pay to advertise on the Internet using targeted advertising methods.
 Mostly they do so on the basis of website content or keywords searched by users in search engines (76.7%), but only 34.9% take advantage of the possibilities of tracking users' previous online activities.

 Therefore, digital marketing is still a way to stand out from the competition in the industrial sector.

 However, the complexity of today's digital marketing ecosystem means that you must always work with a strategy and a plan built around the specific objectives you want to achieve.
 Not having a strategic plan means having no objectives and no future.

 On this path it is essential to have truly professional partners with experience in the industrial sector, something that is not always easy to find.
 Marketing and sales must work together.
 Specialised agencies no longer talk about marketing, we talk about business as a global concept.
 Because B2B marketing must help identify what your customers are looking for and generate the messages and resources that support and strengthen the sales process.

 Much of today's digital marketing revolves around lead acquisition and management: generating valuable content so that your potential customers come to you and give you their contact details.